anon-subsoci/Anonymous-Gender-Attitudes-Appendix/README.md

 7. Summary data is generated using the [non-imputed dataset](./do/ALL_FINAL_VARIABLES_PROCESSED.dta), code found here: [3_generate_attitude_summarizations.do](./do/3_generate_attitude_summarizations.do)
 8. ```.do``` files output ```.log``` files in the the same directory in which the ```.do``` file is executed.

+#### 5. Extended Bibliography

+To view the extended bibliography for this paper, please click [here](https://anon-subsoci.github.io/Anonymous-Gender-Attitudes-Appendix/.).